olmallet81/URT/README.md

     start2 = Sys.time()
     for (k in 1:niter) {
         test = ADFtest_d(data, method='AIC')
+        # uncomment this line and comment the one above to switch to single precision
         #test = ADFtest_f(data, method='AIC')
     }
     end2 = Sys.time()